INSAgenda/yew-template/README.md

 - Litteral values are NOT escaped because they come from your code.
 Using a litteral value of `value closed by quotes" trailing stuff` will cause problems.
 This will be fixed in a future version.
 (Note that dynamic string values are always fine and are even escaped by Yew.)

 - You can use multiple top-level elements in your html template file.

+- While the crate is still experimental, it will be production-ready in a few weeks and will be maintained for the foreseeable future.
+It will also always support the latest version of Yew.

 License: MIT